 4.2 How to search for indictments at The National Archives

 Many Crown courts have not yet sent any indictment files to The National Archives and their records remain in the custody of HM Courts and Tribunal Service.
 For information about these records contact the Ministry of Justice.
-Contact details for the Crown courts can be found from the Courts Service website.
+Contact details for the Crown courts can be found from the HM Courts and Tribunals Service website.

 To find out whether we hold the records for a particular Crown court, click on the respective link in the table in section 7.
 Some indictments are closed for extended periods, for example, indictments that identify minors, and are therefore not accessible.